 Since 1999 John and Kendra worked with the United Methodist Church in Zambia.
 They helped build the Kafakumba Training Center as their base, and from there were able to continue many of the same programs they had in Congo, particularly the Kafakumba Pastors' School.
 John started many development projects, working in partnership with Zambians in the areas of woodworking, agriculture, and business.
 Kendra has two grown sons, Brian and Nathan.
 Both boys and their wives are currently living in Zambia.

 Robin runs Kafakumba Christian School (KCS) and spends a lot of time as a full-time Mom with the family.
-Since his father's death, Nathan oversees the honey company, Bee Sweet, as the CEO, and keeps busy helping run the Tilapia Hatchery and getting more beehives scattered around Zambia.
+Since his father's death, Nathan oversees the honey company, Treetop (formerly DBA Bee Sweet) and keeps busy helping run the Tilapia Hatchery and getting more beehives scattered around Zambia.
 Nathan is John's youngest son and was raised here in Central Africa.

 Pastor Kilembo is the Director of Kafakumba Training Center and is an ordained elder in the United Methodist Church.
 Therese leads "God's Kids," teaches sewing classes and is part of a local women's group.
 In addition, she is still raising 1 child at home while 2 of her children are attending universities in Zambia and 1 is at Purdue University.